ALT-F4-LLC/vorpal/README.md

 make build
 ```

-There should now be a `target/debug/vorpal` binary present in the working directory.

 2. Run the initial install script, which will create all relevant directories and permissions needed to run the next steps.

+> [!CAUTION]
+> This step requires access to protected paths on your host filesystem.
+As such,
+> it will likely require `sudo` privileges (or your system's equivalent) to run.

 ```bash
 bash ./script/install.sh
 ```

-> [!WARNING]
-> This step requires access to protected paths on your host filesystem.
-As such,
-> it will likely require `sudo` privileges (or your system's equivalent) to run.

 3. Generate keys for Vorpal: